-At the beginning of each cycle, the ECT will complete a retrieval quiz.
+At the beginning of each cycle the ECT will complete a retrieval quiz.
 This will support recall of key information and highlight any areas that may require further development.
 After completing this, the ECT can revisit areas of the self-directed study to refresh their knowledge on content that links to the focus of the development cycle.
-These are listed in this programme guide under 'Weekly development cycle guide' and are also outlined in the ECT programme guide.